Setting up a system for packaging

 Packaging needs to be done on a non-root user with sudo privileges.
 The default Kali user is suitable for this.

-you must log out of your account and switch to the new user (rather than using su).
+You must log out of your account and switch to the new user (rather than using su).
 This is done as some pieces (such as variables that are set) of the following setup require you to be on that account, su will not work.

 Next, we should generate SSH and GPG keys.
 These are important for packaging as they will allow us to access our files on GitLab easily and ensure the work is ours.
 This step is not always necessary, however it is helpful in certain cases.
 You will know if you need to set up a GPG key, however we recommend setting up an SSH key as it will make the packaging process quicker: